top of page

 9. What is the passing rate on the written test (ADX)?

 The ADX is a pass or fail exam with 70% being the required score.
-96.3% of our students pass the exam on the first attempt (from January 2018 until December 2023), and the average score is an 86.3%.
-We have not had a student fail the ADX since January of 2022!
+97% of our students pass the exam on the first attempt (from January 2018 until November 2024), and the average score is an 86.8%

 10. Who will be my instructor?